BA (hons), Dip. C, MBACP

 How are you feeling...?

-You may be reading this because you feel unhappy with certain aspects of your life, or you may be struggling to come to terms with difficult or traumatic past experiences.
-You may want to talk about it, or work out how to change things, but counselling might seem a daunting prospect if you've never tried it before.
-I believe the therapeutic relationship is key to building trust with you.
-From this place of trust, feelings can be considered and change can be explored in a safe, understanding and accepting environment.
+You may be reading this because you feel unhappy with certain aspects of your life, or you may be struggling to come to terms with traumatic past experiences.
+You may want to talk about this, or work out how to change things, but counselling might seem daunting if you've never tried it before.
+I put the therapeutic relationship at the heart of my work with clients, offering them warmth and empathy without judgement.

 Who am I...?

 How I work....

-I believe that you have a unique tendency to strive in the way that’s best for you.
+I believe you have a unique tendency to strive in the way that’s best for you.
 As such, I believe that most answers to your problems lie within yourself and it's my job to help you find them.
-Sometimes events in life can stop you from striving in the best way for yourself.
+Sometimes events in life can stop you from thriving in the best way for yourself.
 Sometimes other people - no matter how well meaning they are - may also feel a barrier to your recovery.
 But by carefully listening and supporting you, I can help you consider your experiences and ideas.
-In this way, I believe you can find your own path - and your own voice - so that you can go on to live without worry, make better choices for yourself, and to move on to live a happier, more fulfilled life.
+In this way, I believe you can find your own path - and your own voice - so that you can go on to make better choices for yourself and live a happier, more fulfilled life.

 I have considerable experience in dealing with bereavement issues as well as general anxiety, self-esteem, family dynamics and workplace conflict.
 As a registered member of the BACP I work within their ethical framework to deliver counselling that is safe, ethical, professional and accountable.
 I have full insurance in place, a clear, up-to-date DBS and for data protection purposes, I am registered with the Information Commissioner's' Office.

 How does online and telephone counselling work...?

 In essence I will be offering you the same counselling experience as if we were meeting face to face.
-There are a few extra things to consider but we can discuss these during your first session.
+There are some differences and a few extra things to consider and we can discuss these during your first session.